thecodeteam/juju-scaleio/trusty/scaleio-sds/README.md

 * checksum-mode: This feature addresses errors that change the payload during the transit through the ScaleIO system.
 * rmcache-usage: Server RAM that is reserved for caching storage devices in a Storage Pool.
 * rmcache-write-handling-mode: The caching write-mode used by the system: passthrough mode (writes to storage only), or cached mode (by default, writes both to cache and to storage).
 * scanner-mode: The Background Device Scanner ("scanner") enhances the resilience of your ScaleIO system by constantly searching for, and fixing, device errors before they can affect your system.
+Can be 'enable' that means 'device_only' mode or 'disable'.
 * spare-percentage: The number represents the percentage of total capacity set aside to ensure data integrity during server failures.
 The percentage is derived by 1/(number of SDS), which yields the recommended percentage for less than 10 balanced servers.
 For more information, see “Modifying spare policy” in the EMC ScaleIO User Guide.

 # Relations